purol/dual-readout/README.md

 It save energy distribution of scintillation channel and Cherenkov channel.
 The example of saved data is the below plot:
 ![Alt text](/img/S_224.png "S_224")

-The size of images is 224x224.
-Therefore, format of image is 2x224x224 (channel x height x width)
+The size of single images is 224x224.
+Therefore, the size of image is 2x224x224 (channel x height x width)

 #### produce_rootfiles_for_CNN_clusters_images_280x280.cc
 > This code has a potential error.
 You need to revise it!